Anaesthesia for C-Section Delivery – Types and Side Effects

 How This Is Performed

-C-section general anaesthesia may be recommended by your doctor in case your c-section has to be performed urgently or if there is not enough time to administer local anaesthesia.
-A tube will be inserted in your mouth to assist you to breathe better throughout the surgical procedure.
+C-section general anaesthesia may be recommended by your doctor in case your C-section has to be performed urgently or if there is not enough time to administer local anaesthesia.
+A tube will be inserted in your mouth to assist you in breathing better throughout the surgical procedure.
 You will remain unconscious under the effect of the anaesthesia.

 Side Effects of Using Anaesthesia